alessandronoschese/alessandronoschese/README.md

 # Hi, I'm Alessandro Noschese 👋

-I'm a Mechanical Engineering student currently completing my MSc thesis at **TU Delft**, with a BSc from the **Polytechnic of Milan**.
+I'm a Mechanical Engineering student currently completing my MSc thesis at **TU Delft**, with a BSc from the **Polytechnic of Milan** also in Mechanical Engineering.
+Here in Delft I'm following the High Tech track within mechanical engineering.
-My background is in mechanical design and analysis, and I'm expanding my skills in **Python** for engineering applications.

 ---